sajivapradhan/AEM-training-6.2/README.md

 ```
 #### Creating the TouchUI Dialog

 For beginning a touchui dialog, I always personally will start from a previously created one (as similar as possible) from a previous project.
 Given this is a training exercise, I will share an outline to utilize in this step for speedier results.
 Copy the ```_cq_dialog.xml``` from ```AEMTraining/assets``` folder to ```AEMTraining/ui.apps/src/main/content/jcr_root/apps/digital/components/content/header/_cq_dialog.xml```.
 This will serve as your starting point.
+Before going much further, lets gather a few things from the look and feel of the header.
+Currently, looks like there are 5 main navigation items, each with a list of associated links, as well as a landing page itself.
+Inside of a given navigation item, each sub-link is split into four columns.
+Now looking at the right hand side, we see four utility links and a Search button.
+For the purpose of this exercise, we are not going to hook up the search button.
 The dialog you just copied has the following entries:
 * Tab 1: General
   * Logo path - A pathfield pointing to the DAM to select a logo image (no upload is supported)
   * Alt Text - Alt text for visually impared - need to keep everything accessible! (textfield)